waihankan/De-Anza-RMP/README.md

 - Once installed, navigate to the registration page.
 The professor ratings will automatically appear next to each professor's name.
 - Click on the Extension button to check all the classes and professor ratings **sorted** in order of **Average Rating** and **Available Seats**.
+- Prior to utilizing the extension, kindly review the Disclaimer provided below.
+By using the extension, you acknowledge your agreement with the stated conditions and an understanding of associated risks.

 ## Disclaimer